-- 90.-(1) If a judge of the District Court is satisfied on the sworn Search warrants. information of a member of the Garda Síochána that there are reasonable grounds for suspecting that any premises or any part of any premises is being used for the purposes of moneylending contrary to the provisions of this Part or that evidence of an offence for contravening this Part may be found in such premises, the judge may issue a warrant authorising any member of the Garda Síochána, accompanied by other members of the Garda Síochána, at any time or times within one month from the date of issue of the warrant, on 10 production if so requested of the warrant, to enter, if need be by force, and search the premises and any person found therein and seize and retain any document or thing which such member has reason to believe may be evidence of the commission of an offence for contravening this Part. - (2) A person shall not obstruct or interfere with a member of the Garda Síochána acting under the authority of a warrant under subsection (1). - 91.-(1) A person shall not have in his possession or control for Prohibition of the purposes of moneylending any document belonging to another 20 person.
+109.-(1) If a judge of the District Court is satisfied on the sworn information of a member of the Garda Síochána that there are reasonable grounds for suspecting that any premises or any part of any premises is being used for the purposes of moneylending con- 40 trary to the provisions of this Part or that evidence of an offence for contravening this Part may be found in such premises, the judge may issue a warrant authorising any member of the Garda Síochána, accompanied by other members of the Garda Síochána, at any time or times within one month from the date of issue of the warrant, on 45 production if so requested of the warrant, to enter, if need be by force, and search the premises and any person found therein and seize and retain any document or thing which such member has reason to believe may be evidence of the commission of an offence for contravening this Part and arrest any such person who the member has reason to believe has contravened any provision of this Part.

+- (2) A person shall not obstruct or interfere with a member of the Garda Síochána acting under the authority of a warrant under subsection (1). - 110.-(1) A person shall not have in his possession or control for Prohibition on the purposes of moneylending any document belonging to another person.

-having possession of documents another person for moneylending.
+possession of documents belonging to another person for moneylending.

-- (2) Where a member of the Garda Síochána has reasonable cause to suspect that a person is in possession or control of a document in contravention of subsection (1), the member may without warrant, stop and search (if need be by force) the person and seize the 25 document. - (3) A person shall not obstruct or interfere with a member of the Garda Síochána acting under subsection (2). - (4) In this section "document" includes every book, card, order, voucher or other document issued to any person. - 92.-(1) Where a member of the Garda Síochána has reasonable Obligation to cause to suspect that a person is engaged in the business of moneylending he may require that person to produce his moneylenders moneylenders licence or authorisation from the holder of a moneylenders licence to authorisation. collect repayments on the licence holder's behalf.
+- (2) Where a member of the Garda Síochána has reasonable cause 10 to suspect that a person is in possession or control of a document in contravention of subsection (1), the member may without warrant, stop and search (if need be by force) the person and seize the document. - (3) A person shall not obstruct or interfere with a member of the 15 Garda Síochána acting under subsection (2). - (4) In this section "document" includes every book, card, order, voucher or other document issued to any person. - 111.-(1) Where a member of the Garda Síochána has reasonable Obligation to produce to member of Garda Síochána cause to suspect that a person is engaged in the business of money-20 lending he may require that person to produce his moneylender's licence or authorisation issued under section 101.